nady4/im-busy/README.md

 # 🟩 im-busy

 A **Node.js** script that fills your GitHub contributions graph with green squares.
-It generates commits with randomly distributed dates over the past year to simulate continuous activity.
+It generates commits with randomly distributed dates over the past year.

 <br>

 ## 🚀 Features

 - Generates fake commits in your repository.
 - Assigns random dates to each commit within the past year.
 - Automatically updates the contributions graph on your GitHub profile.
 - Lets you customize how many commits are generated.

 <br>